YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

   * Upon launching torpedoes, 30% chance to launch a second spread

 * Recommended Loadouts:
+  * [Manual Only (ie. as you should use her)] 120mm Main Gun single; 610mm quadruple conventional torpedoes; 40mm Quad Bofors; Oxytorp; Oxytorp
-  * [Optimal] 138.6mm; 533mm quintuple conventional torpedoes; 40mm Quad Bofors; Oxytorp; Oxytorp
+  * [General Purpose] 136.8mm; 533mm quintuple conventional torpedoes; 40mm Quad Bofors; Oxytorp; Oxytorp
   * [Poverty] 120mm twin; 533mm quadruple conventional torpedoes; 20mm Twin Oerlikon; Toolbox; Toolbox

 * Desc:
->Good double torpedoes and merely passable guns?
+>Good double torpedoes and merely okay guns?
 On my USS DD?
 It's more likely than you think.
 Maury does things differently from many of her colleagues, but she does them well - despite not quite reaching the torp heights of the IJN or the gunnery of the KMS, she strikes a comfortable balance between the two factions and proves a reliable, independent addition to most fleets.

 ![DD](https://azurlane.koumakan.jp/w/images/f/f3/JavelinKaiChibi.png "Javelin Kai") - **[HMS Javelin Kai](https://azurlane.koumakan.jp/Javelin#Retrofit)**